 She is constructing a negative image of him, one suitable for reproduction.
-When she misses him, she stares at the image until her eyes start to water, and then stares at a blank wall.
-When she blinks, his image comes to her, 19 and that's where it lives, in the blink of an eye, in every blink of her eye, while time is moving forward and he is disappearing and so is she.
+When she misses him, she stares at the image until her eyes start to water and then stares at a blank wall.
+When she blinks, his image comes to her,10 and that's where it lives, in the blink of an eye, in every blink of her eye, while time is moving forward and he is disappearing and so is she.
+LG Photography,11 writing and psychoanalysis (not only as a body of theory, but as a practice one engages in) have been the media that have best worked for me for the second step, the capture, the key link between recognition and reflection.
+But can this methodology also be applied to our relation, to the very particular practice of supervision?
+When I recognise something in you and you in me, can we capture it to reflect on it?
+We are both artists, performers, and between 2005 and 2010 I went through what you are going through in your research.